-What is the difference between VCE and VCAL?
+What is the difference between VCE, VCE VM and VCAL?

 VCE is a valuable pathway to further study at university, TAFE and the world at work.
 It is possible to complete a school based apprenticeship or traineeship within your VCE.
 A VCE program will usually consist of 20-24 semester units taken over two years.